Osaka Station

 The Facilities

-It was the Japanese conductor, Takashi Asahina, who called for the building of a music hall devoted to classical concert performances.
-He requested a simple design focused purely on the music and without an orchestra pit, or a moveable stage like those in multipurpose venues.
-As a result the Symphony Hall has an extremely sophisticated acoustic system.
-Every aspect of the interior, from the walls, to the cork floor, to the sound reflecting boards on the ceiling, is designed to perfect the listening experience for the audience.
-In fact the hall boasts a two second reverberation time which is apparently for classical music quite close to perfection.
+It was the Japanese conductor Takashi Asahina who called for the building of a music hall devoted to classical concert performances.
+He requested a simple design focused purely on the music and without an orchestra pit or a movable stage like those in multipurpose venues.
+As a result, The Symphony Hall has an extremely sophisticated acoustic system.
+Every aspect of the interior, from the carefully designed walls to the cork-tile floor and the sound-reflecting boards on the ceiling, is designed to improve the listening experience for the audience.
+The hall was built to achieve a reverberation time of about two seconds when full, a quality especially prized for classical music.

 The hall before a performance